-A large number of school buses are off the streets, sitting in a depot for much of the day, giving them plenty of time to recharge their batteries.
-Other school buses are highly utilized during the day, often dispatched on multiple routes.
+Large portions of school buses are off the streets sitting in a depot for much of the day, giving them plenty of time to recharge their batteries.
+Other school buses are highly utilized during the day often dispatched on multiple routes.
 During school days, they transport children safely to school in the morning and back home in the afternoon.
-Idle hours in the day create the potential for school buses to become energy storage resources on wheels.
-Many school buses are idled at the conclusion of each academic year and remain parked during the summer months.
-Long idle times make electric school buses an attractive candidate for providing vehicle-to-grid (V2G) services, such as storing energy and discharging it back to the grid during peak demand periods or demand response events.
+Idle hours in the day creates the potential for school buses to become energy storage resources on wheels.
+Many school buses are idled at the conclusion of each academic year and remain parked during summer months.
+Large idle times make electric school buses an attractive candidate for providing vehicle-to-grid (V2G) services, such as storing energy and discharging it back to the grid during peak demand periods or demand response events.

-Vehicle-to-grid (V2G) technology is an emerging form of managed charging that enables bidirectional flows of energy between electric vehicles and the grid.
+Vehicle-to-Grid (V2G) technology is an emerging form of managed charging that enables bi-directional flows of energy between electric vehicles and the grid.
 Energy stored in a vehicle's battery can be discharged back to the electric grid during peak demand periods or demand response events.
 This two-way power flow has the potential to transform electric vehicles into virtual power plants that can help regulate frequency and provide an additional source of revenue for EV owners.
 This technology also allows electric school buses to serve as mobile electricity storage devices and makes their grid services advantageous during emergencies.
-A fleet of electric school buses with V2G capabilities, for example, could be deployed to critical locations during red flag warnings before transmission lines are powered down, and electric buses could quickly restore power to critical infrastructure in communities that experience blackouts due to fire or storm damage to transmission lines.
-Given school buses are also mostly available to serve as energy storage assets during the middle of the day and the summer months, they pair well with solar electricity generation.^{vi}
+A fleet of electric school buses with V2G capability, for example, could be deployed to critical locations during red flag warnings before transmission lines are powered down, and electric buses could quickly restore power to critical infrastructure in communities that are blacked out because of fire or storm damage to transmission lines.
+Given school buses are also mostly available to serve as energy storage assets during the middle of the day and summer months, they pair well with solar electricity generation.

-In addition to the attractive duty cycle and future V2G capabilities, electric school buses also benefit our most important future citizens, schoolchildren, who will have an emissions-free ride and bus stop in the future.
+In addition to the attractive duty cycle and future V2G capabilities, electric school buses also benefit our most important future citizens, schoolchildren, who will have an emission free ride and bus stop in the future.